DarwinLM: Evolutionary Structured Pruning of Large Language Models: Method

+In this section, we first discuss pruning a specific layer to a given sparsity using second-order information.
+Then, we introduce how the sparsity level database is generated, which forms the basis of the evolutionary search.

-We follow ZipLM \citep{kurtic2024ziplm}, which itself is an extension of Optimal Brain Surgeon (OBS) \citep{hassibi1992second, kurtic2022optimal}, for \emph{layer-wise structured pruning} of a pre-trained LLM.
-Specifically, for each layer, given a calibration dataset $\mathbf{X}$ of layer inputs and the original layer weights $\mathbf{W}$, we aim to find
+\textbf{Second-Order Structured Pruning.} Pruning based on second-order information was first introduced in Optimal Brain Surgeon (OBS) \citep{hassibi1992second}, and has since been adapted to Large Language Models by reducing the problem to a layerwise formulation \citep{kurtic2022optimal, frantar2023sparsegpt}.
+We adopt this formulation for \emph{layer-wise structured pruning}, in line with prior work \citep{kurtic2024ziplm}.
+Specifically, for each layer, given a calibration dataset $\mathbf{X}$ of inputs and the original layer weights $\mathbf{W}$, we aim to find